Preset costs for delivering a product or service under normal con... | Study Prep in Pearson+

 1

-Review the term 'Standard Costs.'
-Standard costs are preset costs used in budgeting and cost control, representing the expected cost of delivering a product or service under normal conditions.
+Differentiate between the given options: Variable costs change with the level of production, actual costs are the real expenses incurred, and overhead costs are indirect costs not directly tied to production.

-Differentiate 'Standard Costs' from other cost types: Fixed costs remain constant regardless of activity level, Variable costs change with activity level, and Sunk costs are past costs that cannot be recovered.
+Recognize that 'Standard Costs' are used in budgeting and cost control to compare expected costs with actual costs, helping businesses identify variances and improve efficiency.

-Recognize that 'Standard Costs' are used for planning and control purposes, helping businesses compare actual costs to expected costs to identify variances.
+Relate the term 'Standard Costs' to its practical application: It is commonly used in manufacturing and service industries to set cost expectations for materials, labor, and overhead.

-Conclude that the correct term for preset costs under normal conditions is 'Standard Costs,' as they are specifically designed for this purpose in Financial Accounting.
+Conclude that the correct answer is 'Standard Costs' because they represent the preset costs under normal conditions, unlike the other options which describe different types of costs.

 Watch next